openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 Clicking 'Flavor' will open the 'Edit Flavor' modal with the inline alert that lets the user clear the change they made.

+We will add a (Pending changes) label beside the items that have been changed.

 ![Edit Flavor modal w inline alert that lets user clear change they made](img/Edit.png)

 If they will choose to clear changes - that action will remove the changes they have made,  the current settings will stay the same and the users will return to the details view.